MaterializeInc/materialize/README.md

 Materialize lets you ask questions of your streaming data, and get the current answers in real time – offering the power and flexibility of a SQL data warehouse for the world of real-time data.
 Materialize is powered by [timely dataflow](https://github.com/TimelyDataflow/timely-dataflow).

-Materialize computes correct answers.
+Materialize computes exact answers at exact points-in-time: no approximate aggregations or eventually consistent streams.
 We support a large fraction of PostgreSQL, and are actively working on supporting more builtin PostgreSQL functions.
 Please file an issue if there's something that you expected to work that didn't!

 ## Get data in